Jalen Suggs: Orlando Magic (2021–present)

 Suggs was selected with the fifth overall pick in the 2021 NBA draft by the Orlando Magic.
+Suggs dropping to the fifth overall selection was surprising, as on the night of the draft, many analysts assumed Suggs would be selected by the Toronto Raptors, who owned the fourth pick.
+It was assumed that he would fit well with the void created by the impending departure of six time all-star guard, Kyle Lowry.
+Instead, Toronto unexpectedly selected forward Scottie Barnes out of Florida State.

 On August 9, he made his summer league debut in a 91–89 win against the Golden State Warriors in which he posted 24 points, nine rebounds, three blocks, and two steals in 28 minutes.

 On October 20, Suggs made his NBA debut, putting up 10 points in a 123–97 loss to the San Antonio Spurs.
 On November 29, Suggs fractured his right thumb in a 101–96 loss to the Philadelphia 76ers, finishing the game with 17 points before being removed due to the injury.
 He missed twenty games with the injury.
 After the 2021–22 season ended, Suggs underwent right ankle surgery.

-On October 7, 2022, Suggs suffered a left knee capsule sprain and bone bruise after a collision with Dorian Finney-Smith during a preseason match against the Dallas Mavericks.
-On November 18, against the Chicago Bulls, Suggs hit the game-winning three-pointer in a 108–107 win for the Magic.
+On November 18, 2022, against the Chicago Bulls, Suggs hit the game-winning three-pointer in a 108–107 win for the Magic.
 On February 4, 2023, he was suspended by the NBA for one game for his role in an altercation during a game against the Minnesota Timberwolves the day before.

+On January 5, 2024, Suggs recorded a then career-high 27 points in a 122–120 win over the Denver Nuggets.
+On April 25, 2024, Suggs recorded a playoff career-high 24 points with an 81.8 field goal percentage, in a 121–83 home victory of Game 3 of the 2024 Eastern Conference First Round against the Cleveland Cavaliers.
+In Game 6 of the same series, on the verge of elimination, Suggs recorded 22 points to help the Magic force Game 7.
+Suggs was named to the NBA All-Defensive Second Team at the end of the season, becoming the third player in franchise history to receive the honors, and the first since Dwight Howard in the 2011–12 NBA season.

+On October 21, 2024, Suggs and the Magic agreed to a five–year, $150.5 million contract extension.

+On November 27, 2024, Suggs put up a career-high 31 points, along with seven assists and three rebounds in a 133–119 win over the Chicago Bulls.
+On January 12, 2025, Suggs was taken off the court in a wheelchair because of back spasms in the first half against the Toronto Raptors.
+He fell playing defense without any contact and was clutching at his lower back.